Part I

 Everyday Ceremony

-People ask how to craft a ritual when mornings already rush.
+People ask how to craft ritual when mornings already rush.

 It is literacy in the language of time.